 In 1966, Bellingham was a small town with a population of about 27,000.
 One of my favorite pastimes, being a 14 year old, was biking or walking downtown.
 Usually, I tied my travels into buying a 19 cent burger and fries at The Shack--an early drive-in, across the street from Bellingham High School, on Cornwall Avenue.

 The Shack, 1960s, photo credit to Sue Hilton

 Downtown Bellingham was the hub of the county’s business district; this was 22 years before Bellis Fair Mall was built.
-Cornwall Avenue, then and now, runs through the center of downtown and is still one of the most popular streets for retailers.
+Cornwall Avenue, then and now, runs through the center of downtown and it is still one of the most popular streets for retailers.
 Back then, four anchor stores––J.J.
 Newberry, J.C.
 Penney, F.W.
 Woolworth and the 88 Cent Store—were all situated near one another on Cornwall.
 During the annual Blossom Time Festival, now known as Ski to Sea, that part of Cornwall would be closed and the carnival would set up rides.

 Carnival rides on Cornwall Ave, 1964 photo

 One afternoon in February 1966, I was walking downtown on Cornwall.
 Music was coming from a loudspeaker on the sidewalk outside Newberry's.
 The local rock 'n' roll radio station was broadcasting live: a fundraiser for the March of Dimes.
 I looked in the storefront window and discovered KPUG "live guy" Kirk Wilde behind the microphone.